Imagine…

 If you’re using fluorescent lights, and your seedlings are stretching, it’s possible that your bulbs are too old and not putting out enough light.

-It’s best to replace your fluorescent light bulbs every few years.
+The best practice is to replace your fluorescent light bulbs every few years.

-BONUS: As a bonus for joining my weekly newsletter, download a free set of plans and get your grow light assembled in an afternoon.
+BONUS: As a bonus for joining my weekly newsletter, download a free set of plant stand plans and get your seed starting setup built in an afternoon.

 When seedlings get insufficient light, they grow weak.

-When seedlings grow too close together, they don’t get enough light, because they shade each other out.
+Correct spacing is important.
+When seedlings grow too close together, they don’t get enough light because they shade each other out.

 This forces them to grow taller to compete for the light, and they end up getting leggy.